Generic Name: fingolimod (fin GOE li mod)

 Fingolimod may also be used for purposes not listed in this medication guide.

 You should not use fingolimod if you have a serious heart condition.
 This includes severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), taking certain heart rhythm medicines, or a recent heart attack, stroke, chest pain, or other serious heart problem.

 Fingolimod can slow your heart rate.
 You will receive your first dose in a hospital setting where your heart rhythm can be monitored.

 Fingolimod affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Call your doctor if you have a fever, chills, aches, tiredness, vomiting, confusion, neck stiffness, increased sensitivity to light, or problems with speech, thought, vision, or muscle movement.

 Before taking this medicine

 You should not use fingolimod if you are allergic to it, or if you have certain serious heart conditions, especially:

 severe heart failure (that required you to be in the hospital);

 "AV block" or sick sinus syndrome (unless you have a pacemaker);

-a recent (within the past 6 months) heart attack, stroke, "mini-stroke" or TIA, chest pain (unstable angina), or other serious heart problem; or
+recent (within the past 6 months) heart attack, stroke, "mini-stroke" or TIA, chest pain (unstable angina), or other serious heart problem.

 Before you take fingolimod, tell your doctor if you have never had chickenpox or if you have never received a varicella vaccine (Varivax).
 You may need to receive the vaccine and then wait 1 month before taking fingolimod.